-Camping near Sugarloaf with showers
+The best camping near Sugarloaf with showers

-12 top campgrounds near Sugarloaf with showers
+Top-rated campgrounds near Sugarloaf

 92%

 A-Lodge Boulder is a 30 room lodge just 2 miles above downtown Boulder, Colorado.
 We are located in a wilderness area of Boulder Canyon, right at the junction with Fourmile Canyon.
 We have three #vanlife sites and four tentsites for offer on Hipcamp.
-We have a hot tub, grills, seasonal pool, meeting space, outdoor beer garden, bathrooms and showers for campers and a wonderful trail to Betasso Preserve right from our property.
+We have a BRAND NEW barrel sauna, hot tub, grills, seasonal pool (Memorial Day to Labor Day), meeting space, outdoor beer garden, bathrooms and showers for campers and a wonderful trail to Betasso Preserve right from your campsite.
 The Fourmile Creek runs through our property along our large lawn area.
 Great views and you might see bear, deer, elk, moose, foxes, or even a mountain lion!
-Tent sites are just a short walk, about 100 feet, up to our platforms.
-We provide the platform for your tent as well as access to all of our lodge's amenities; front desk, lobby, bar & beer garden, fire pits, grills, bathrooms, shower, outdoor common areas, free wifi, etc. Our guests love us too!
-"First time Hipcamper and A-Lodge visitor here, I’d definitely recommend checking this place out if you’re traveling to the Boulder area.
+Walk-in sites are just a short hike, about 100 feet, on an unmanicured trail to our platforms.
+We provide the platform for your tent as well as access to all of our lodge's amenities; front desk, lobby, bar & beer garden, fire pits, grills, bathrooms, shower, outdoor common areas, free wifi, etc. A-Lodge has a 7-day non-refundable cancellation policy.
+If you cancel within 7 days of your arrival, 50% of the total is non-refundable.
+Our guests love us too!
+Check out what a fellow camper had to say: "First time Hipcamper and A-Lodge visitor here, I’d definitely recommend checking this place out if you’re traveling to the Boulder area.
 The tent platforms were easy to get to and spaced far enough apart for privacy and generally a nice break from setting up a tent on a gravel pad.
 WiFi was stable throughout my visit and I was able to get some work done before heading home."

 Pets